 Depending on the availability of meat, wolf packing territories range from 20 to 150 square miles.
 The alpha male marks the territory of the pack by urinating along the perimeter on tree stumps and other identifiable items.
 Such scent stations are regularly tested and freshened when the pack rounds along its territory boundary.
 Although it rarely happens, there will be a violent defensive assault on a loner wolf or other wolf pack that breaches the territory of the resident pack.
 “Buffer zones” divide territories between wolf packs that are not routinely patrolled or protected.
 Not unexpectedly, in these buffer zones, prey animals gather.

-Every wolf pack has a social structure and each member in the hierarchy has a certain rank.
+Things are settling among the pack with social structure being established and each member in the hierarchy has a certain rank.
 Under the alpha male is a beta male who controls all other males.
 Over all other females and most males, the alpha female is dominant.
 Through an ordered array of actions, this highly organized system is retained.
 With tail up, eyes forward, and mouth open, the dominant wolf approaches a subordinate.
 The lower-ranking wolf may lower his tail or tuck it between his thighs, lay back his head, and may even lie down, revealing the more dominant wolf to his belly.
 The lowest ranking wolf in a pack is an “outcast.”
 Remaining on the outskirts of the pack, on the scraps left by the rest of the pack, it is forced to survive.

 Wolves can be the most adaptable of all species next to humans.
 In almost any area, wolves can live; some are found for deserts or tropical forests.
 Wolves will survive and thrive almost anywhere, provided enough space to wander and enough prey numbers.
 A keen sense of smell, good hearing and good vision combine to make the wolf an effective hunter in almost any habitat type.
 Wolves rely more on their sense of smell to locate prey in heavily forested areas where visibility is poor.
 Wolves sit for hours on top of ridges in mountainous areas waiting for prey to pass below them.

-Tune in next week for the next 4 months in the year in the life of wolves.
+Our next article will cover September to December.
 Be sure to follow this article and discover this wonderful way of life.
 As always, howl to the moon and reach for the stars.

 Comments will be approved before showing up.